xdress/xdress/docs/tutorial.rst

     # List of C++ standard library container template types
     # to instantiate and wrap with Cython.
 See the type
     # system documentation for more details.
 Note that
-    # vectors are wrapped as numpy arrays of the approriate
+    # vectors are wrapped as numpy arrays of the appropriate
     # type.
 If the type has no corresponding primitive C++
     # type, then a new numpy dtype is created to handle it.
     # For example, this allows the wrapping of vector< vector<int> >